Board of Education Regulations

 For more Board of Education and Board of Regents regulations, please visit the Rhode Island Secretary of State's website.

-In addition, RIDE will also hold six (6) public comment hearings, one in each county of Rhode Island.
-The public is invited to provide public comment on the regulations on the following dates:
+RIDE will hold four (2) public comment hearings.
+The public is invited to provide public comment in person on the regulations on the following dates:

-Public hearings will last approximately an hour or until all public comments are heard.
+Public hearings will begin at 5:00 PM and will last until all public comments are heard.
 Public comment is welcome and will be considered in any language.
-If you would like to have language interpretation services or ASL translation services available for use at a hearing, please email regspubliccomment@ride.ri.gov at least one week in advance of the hearing date.
+If you would like to have language interpretation services or ASL translation services available for use at a hearing, please email christine.kechejian@ride.ri.gov at least one week in advance of the hearing date.